 Learn how bail is set, how to get it lowered, when to use a bond, what happens if you jump.

-Bail is cash, a bond, or property that an arrested person gives to a court to ensure that he or she will appear in court when ordered to do so.
+Bail is cash, a bond, or property that an arrested person gives to a court to ensure that they will appear in court when ordered to do so.

-A defendant with strong ties to the community is not likely to flee--and may warrant a lowered bail because of it.
+A defendant with strong ties to the community isn't likely to flee, which may warrant a lower bail or bail reduction.

 People who have been accused of crime have a general right to bail pending trial.